Religion in Kuwait

 Islam is the official religion in Kuwait, and the majority of the citizen population is Muslim.

 There are also small native Christian and Baháʼí populations.
 Most expatriates in Kuwait are Muslim, Hindu, Christian or Buddhist.

 Islam

+Aerial view of a man reading the Quran at Mulla Sayyid Abdul Wahhab Alhunayyan Mosque in Kuwait.

 Kuwait's official state religion is Maliki Sunni Islam.
 Most Muslim Kuwaiti citizens are Sunni.
 Shia Muslims are a significant minority in Kuwait; several other Muslim sects do exist in Kuwaiti society but in very small numbers.
 The Al Sabah ruling family (including the Emir) adhere to the Maliki school of Sunni Islam.

 Over one million non-citizen Muslims resided in Kuwait in 2019.

 Population estimates

 There is no official national census disclosing sectarian affiliation.
 The population estimates have varied over time.
 In 2001, there were an estimated 525,000 Sunni Kuwaiti citizens and 300,000 Shia Kuwaiti citizens.
 In 2002, the US Department of State estimated that there were 525,000 Sunni Kuwaiti citizens and 855,000 Kuwaiti citizens in total (61% Sunnis, 39% Shias).
 In 2004, there were an estimated 600,000 Sunni Kuwaiti citizens, 300,000-350,000 Shia Kuwaiti citizens and 913,000 Kuwaiti citizens in total.
 In 2007, it was estimated that around 70% of citizens belonged to the Sunni branch of Islam while the remaining 30% were Shias.
 In 2008, the Strategic Studies Institute estimated that Sunnis constituted 60% of the population.
 In 2022, it was estimated that around 70% of Muslims living in Kuwait belonged to the Sunni branch of Islam while the remaining 30% were Shias.
 Other population estimates gave an 80:20 ratio.